Senators prep for a weekend of work to meet Trump's deadline for passing his tax and spending cuts

 The nonpartisan Congressional Budget Office has said that under the House-passed version of the bill, some 10.9 million more people would go without health care and at least 3 million fewer would qualify for food aid.
 The CBO has not yet publicly assessed the Senate draft, which proposes steeper reductions.

-Top income-earners would see about a $12,000 tax cut under the House bill, while the poorest Americans would face a $1,600 tax increase, the CBO said.
+Top income-earners would see about a $12,000 tax cut under the House bill, while the package would cost the poorest Americans $1,600, the CBO said.

-One unresolved issue remains the so-called SALT provision, a deduction for state and local taxes that has been a top priority of lawmakers from New York and other high-tax states.
-The cap is now $10,000.
+The Senate included a compromise over the so-called SALT provision, a deduction for state and local taxes that has been a top priority of lawmakers from New York and other high-tax states, but the issue remains unsettled.

-Senate Democratic leader Chuck Schumer of New York said Republicans are rushing to finish the bill before the public fully knows what’s in it.
+The current SALT cap is $10,000 a year, and a handful of Republicans wanted to boost it to $40,000 a year.
+The final draft includes a $40,000 cap, but for five years instead of 10.

-“There’s no good reason for Republicans to chase a silly deadline,” Schumer said.
+Senate Democratic leader Chuck Schumer of New York said Republicans dropped the bill “in the dead of night” and are rushing to finish the bill before the public fully knows what’s in it.

 “We would still like to meet that July Fourth, self-imposed deadline,” said Johnson, R-La.